UPDATED: JANUARY 2, 2021

 5 Ways to Kill Them with Kindness

 The concept of responding to jerks with kindness isn’t new.
 It’s been around for thousands of years.
-In Proverbs 25, it says:
+In the book of Proverbs, it says:

 If your enemies are hungry, give them bread to eat;